 Due to changes in the global market, recycling haulers have implemented stricter requirements for what they will accept as recyclable.

-As a result, the University has changed campus recycling procedures to ensure the recycling stream is clean and items are actually recovered and recycled.
+As a result, last fall the University changed campus recycling procedures to ensure the recycling stream is clean and items are actually recovered and recycled.
 Leaders ask faculty, staff, students and visitors to be vigilant and sort and clean recyclables before throwing them into a recycling bin, and when in doubt to throw them out.

 A single contaminated item among a load of otherwise clean recyclables will cause the entire load to end up in a landfill.